Our Services

 Helpful Resources

-Anxiety is influenced by the gut-brain axis, a bidirectional network where gut bacteria, the enteric nervous system, and immune signals can affect brain chemistry and stress responses.
+Anxiety and gut health are deeply connected through the gut-brain axis, a two-way communication network linking gut bacteria, the enteric nervous system, and immune signals to brain chemistry and stress responses.

 Anxiety is more than just "feeling stressed."
 It's a complex interplay of brain chemistry, hormones, lifestyle, environment—and increasingly, the digestive system.
 Over the past decade, doctors have paid close attention to the gut-brain axis, the bidirectional communication network linking your gut and your brain.
 Research shows that what happens in your intestines can influence your mood, stress response, and overall mental health.